AtanasovAtanas/interactive-content/EN/03-CSS-and-Typography/03-css-typography-properties.md

 The font can be loaded from either a remote server `url()` or a locally-installed font `local()`.

-It's common to use both `url()` and `local()` together, so that the user's installed copy of the font is used if available or download a copy if it's not found on the user's device.
+It's common to use both `url()` and `local()` together so that the user's installed copy of the font is used if available or download a copy if it's not found on the user's device.

 **Example:**
 ```html